AGGY-LAB/Phase-1-Project/pitch.md

 I will be proactive in individually going to the various financial institutions to share MPC.

 3. Partnerships and Collaborations
-I will partner with financial brokers and intermediaries who will share MPC with their clients.
+I will partner with financial brokers and intermediaries who will share TBB with their clients.

 4. Referral Program
 Encourage existing users to refer friends and colleagues with incentives like extended premium trials

 ### Conclusion
-MPC is set to make individuals make concious decisons and efforts in securing their retirement.With each client fully aware of how they want there retirement to look like financially, they will take the right measures now to ensure that they are doing everything they can to achieve that goal.
+TBB is set to make individuals diversify their investments by making it easy for them to invest in treasry bills of their choice.
-MPC will give control to each client and they will be able to have a peek into their potential future and have an opportunity to change that future.
+TBB will give control to each client as they will proactively invest in sintruments that were not easily accessible such as the Treasury Bills.